-Becoming a jSchool Research Supervisor provides you with a unique opportunity for academic and personal development.
-Supervisors are given the chance to lead a group of six bright, talented, and motivated international psychology students in designing and conducting a cross-cultural research project of their choosing related to the annual theme, which for 2022 is Sustainability: What Psychology can Contribute to the Sustainable Development Goals.
+Becoming a JRPResearch Supervisor provides you with a unique opportunity for academic and personal development.
+Supervisors are given the chance to lead a group of around six bright, talented, and motivated international psychology students in designing and conducting a cross-cultural research project of their choosing related to the annual theme, which for 2023 is Biased beliefs: The psychology of irrationality and its consequences.